Follow TV Tropes

 • One-Gender School: All schools are shown to have only female students.

-• One-Hit Kill: Obviously present if your students have high investment to immediately incapacitate the mook in a single auto attack, and this makes Level Scaling absent in this game (to the point that the higher is the opposing enemy's level, the tougher it is my additional hidden stat boosts).
+• One-Hit Kill: Obviously present if your students have high investment in them to immediately incapacitate a mook in a single auto-attack, and this makes Level Scaling absent in this game (to the point that the higher the opposing enemy's level is, the tougher it is to activate additional hidden stat boosts).

 • Overshadowed by Awesome: If two or more characters' skills have nearly the same use, one of them becomes a more desirable pick than the other depending on how fast/powerful/supportive/cost efficient it is.

-• Most piercing attack students are overshadowed by Iori, as her skill allowed for both AOE and powerful burst single target attacks.
+• Most Piercing-type students are overshadowed by Iori, as her skill allows for both AOE and powerful burst single-target attacks.

 • Yuzu was used in Urban Binah and Hod raids due to her absolutely busted crit damage stats.
 After Kazusa's release, some players preferred to choose the latter one, as her damage output was more consistent, while being backed up by insanely potent ATK buffs and 1773% multiplier on her EX skill.

-• Mika, upon being released, easily overshadowed most Piercing damage strikers - extremely high multiplier (15 times the attack power, can be doubled up depending on target's amount of HP), unique and powerful damage bonuses, and all of her attacks deal critical hits.
-Also, she can take a beating with her good hitpoint and evasion powers.
+• Mika, during her own release, easily overshadowed most Piercing-damage Strikers; she's got an extremely high multiplier (15 times the attack power; can be doubled up depending on target's amount of HP), unique and powerful damage bonuses, and all of her attacks deal critical hits.
+Also, she can take a beating with her high hitpoints and evasion.

-• Mythical Motifs: Not only are the schools loosely based upon various biblical and mythological motif, various students also possess design motifs associated with specific divine or demonic being depicted in those motif, which has shown to be related to the overaching Mystics that every students are said to carry, according to Gematria.
+• Mythical Motifs: Not only are the schools loosely based upon various biblical and mythological motifs, various students also possess design motifs associated with specific divine or demonic beings depicted in said motifs.
+They are shown to be related to the "Mystic" that every student is said to carry, according to Gematria.

 • Panty Shot: Present during gameplay.
-Some EX skill animations also expose their undergarments to view.
+Some EX Skill animations also expose their undergarments to view, like Hifumi tripping over in her own.

 • Paper-Thin Disguise: When the Foreclosure Task Force decides to rob a bank, they disguise themselves by wearing ski masks over their head (a makeshift paper bag in Hifumi's case) while still wearing their recognizable school uniforms and their student tags which has the name and the logo of their school out in the open.
+The ski masks also don't cover their halos, which have an individual distinct pattern for each student.
 The Problem Solver 68 girls (barring Aru) immediately recognize who the robbers are.

 • Police Are Useless: